THE LAW OFFICE OF JEREMY D. MORLEY HANDLES MANY INTERNATIONAL FAMILY LAW CASES THAT CONCERN INDIA

 We always act with Indian or other local counsel whenever appropriate or necessary.

-We have enormous experience in counselling clients concerning such matters, especially as to international divorce jurisdiction; international child custody; & international child abduction.
+We have enormous experience in counseling clients concerning such matters, especially as to international divorce jurisdiction; international child custody; international child abduction; the impact of Section 498a cases; and prenuptial agreements.

-Jeremy Morley has served as an expert witness on Indian family law and international child abduction to India.
-See our article at:
+Jeremy Morley has frequently served as an expert witness on Indian family law and international child abduction to India in cases throughout the United States, as well as in Canada and Australia.

-We have succeeded twice in recent weeks in securing the return to their homes in the United States of children who were abducted by a parent to India.
+We have succeeded occasionally in securing the return to their homes in the United States of children who were abducted by a parent to India.

 The outcomes are evident from our clients' unsolicited testimonials.
 In one case: "Simple words cannot describe how Mr. Morley's experience and thorough knowledge in the subject of international law helped me get back my children to the U.S.A.
 Now I am a very happy father enjoying every moment with my kids.
 Guess what?
 Now my wife and I are in the path of complete reconciliation with kids around both of us!"